Appliance Pick Pack System Overview

 I presented my ideas through task flows and user flows.

-We continuously met to discuss the designs.
+My team and I continuously met to discuss the designs.
 I came into each meeting with more to share and questions to ask.
 Through our meetings and discussions we finally designed a process that now needed to be tested with FSL operators.

 REFINE

-Testing our prototype and iterations
+Testing our prototype

 I created a complete high-fidelity prototype, shared with stakeholders, and set up user testing.